hnky/pytorch-workshop/Chapter 1 - Setup/lab 1 - Setup Dev.md

 # Lab 1 - Setup Dev Environment

-> Make sure you have a working Azure Subscription before starting this lab
+> Make sure you have a working Azure Subscription before starting this lab or redeem an Azure Pass on [microsoftazurepass.com](https://www.microsoftazurepass.com)

 ## Deploy a Development Container to Azure